vincehsanchez/belly-button-challenge/README.md

 **Bubble Chart**

-Display the sample metadata, i.e., an individual's demographic information.
+1. Display the sample metadata.
+   - i.e., an individual's demographic information.

-Display each key-value pair from the metadata JSON object somewhere on the page.
+2. Display each key-value pair from the metadata JSON object somewhere on the page.